 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

-Drs.
-Russo and Shoukry utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
-An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
+Dr. Shoukry utilizes Intraoral Camera technology that helps enhance your understanding of your diagnosis.
+An Intraoral Camera is a very small camera – just a few millimeters long.
 An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!

 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.